 Further, counsel and parties alike must be mindful that their discovery requests, as well as their objections and responses to discovery requests, are subject to Fla.
 Stat. § 57.105, which authorizes courts to award sanctions against parties who raise claims and defenses not supported by material facts.
-6 Section 57.105(2) specifically provides that expenses, including fees and other losses, may be awarded for the assertion of, or response to, any discovery demand that is considered by the court to have been taken primarily for the purpose of unreasonable delay.
-And Section 57.105(6) provides that the provisions of Section 57.105 are supplemental to other sanctions or remedies that are available under law or under court rules.
+Section 57.105(2) specifically provides that expenses, including fees and other losses, may be awarded for the assertion of, or response to, any discovery demand that the court considered having been taken primarily for the purpose of unreasonable delay.
+Moreover, Section 57.105(6) provides that the provisions of Section 57.105 are supplemental to other sanctions or remedies that are available under law or under court rules.

-Accordingly, sanctions have been awarded when a party filed a motion to dismiss that was unsupported by the facts and the law, and the same party continually objected to discovery requests, the subject of which was directed to the issues raised in the motion to dismiss.
-And it is sanctionable to first object to a discovery request and, after the objections are overruled, respond that no such documents exist.
-Such conduct has been found to constitute discovery abuse and improper delaying tactics.
+Accordingly, the court has awarded sanctions when a party filed a motion to dismiss that was unsupported by the facts and the law, and the same party continually objected to discovery requests, the subject of which was directed to the issues raised in the motion to dismiss.
+Furthermore, it is sanctionable to first object to a discovery request and, after the objections are overruled, respond that no such documents exist.
+Such conduct has been found to constitute discovery abuse and improper delaying tactics.10

-Previously, a fee award was only permissible when there was no justifiable issue regarding claims and defenses.
+&lt;sup>8 Previously, a fee award was only permissible when there was no justifiable issue regarding claims and defenses.
 Fee awards were relatively rare under this high standard.

-&lt;sup>7 Pronman v.
+&lt;sup>9 Pronman v.
 Styles, 163 So.
 3d 535 (Fla.
 4th DCA 2015).